James Iha: 2007–Present: Second solo album and other collaborations

 In August 2010, members of A Perfect Circle posted messages to their Twitter accounts telling fans of their return after a 6-year long hiatus.
 The band later announced tour dates in which they would be playing the entirety of each of their three albums at each concert, with one album being played per night.
-It was announced that the line-up would consist of Maynard James Keenan, Billy Howerdel, Josh Freese, Matt McJunkins, and Iha.
+It was announced that the lineup would consist of Maynard James Keenan, Billy Howerdel, Josh Freese, Matt McJunkins, and Iha.

 Iha's second solo album titled Look to the Sky was released in March 2012.
 To begin its promotion, Iha performed at the 2nd EMI ROCKS festival in Saitama, Japan in February 2012, and later in December that year performing a small European tour in London, Paris, Amsterdam and Lisbon.

 In 2013, under management of David Bason, Iha collaborated with Japanese musician Yukihiro Takahashi, writing songs for and performing on Takahashi's album Life Anew, and performing as part of Takahashi's band "In Phase" on tours in Japan.

 In 2014 Iha scored the soundtrack to Lionsgate/Hulu series Deadbeat.

-On March 26, 2016 Iha rejoined Smashing Pumpkins onstage for several numbers.

 In 2016 Iha composed the score for James Franco's film Mother, May I Sleep with Danger?

 In 2017 Iha composed the score for the drama series The Arrangement.

 In 2023 Iha did the music for That 90s Show.